A Sustainable Planet

 Human history can be viewed as a repeating spiral of ingenuity—ratchet (technological breakthrough), hatchet (resulting natural disaster), and pivot (inventing new solutions).
 Whether we can pivot effectively from the last Big Ratchet remains to be seen.

-With all of the earth’s five mass extinctions, the climate changed faster than any species could adapt.
+With all of Earth’s five mass extinctions, the climate changed faster than any species could adapt.
 The current extinction has the same random and rapid properties, but it’s unique in that it’s caused entirely by the actions of a single species—humans.

-Solar power was the fastest-growing source of new energy in 2016, surpassing the net growth of all other energy sources including coal, according to a new report from the International Energy Agency (IEA).
+Solar power was the fastest-growing source of new energy worldwide in 2016, outstripping the growth in all other forms of power generation for the first time and leading experts to hail a “new era.”

 Justin Gillis, New York Times